serverbee/ansible-role-virt-guest-manage/README.md

 #### Known issues

-1. Ansible 2.4.x and 2.5.x have the bug: https://github.com/ansible/ansible/issues/27268
-You will got the following error message with different numbers of disks: "dict object' has no attribute ...".
-Therefore you must set the same numbers of disks for each virtual machine if you need more than one disk.
-2. If you want to set 1 Gb RAM for guest you will got an error message:
+1. If you want to set 1 Gb RAM for guest you will got an error message:
 ```bash
 /lib/dracut-lib.sh: line 1030: echo: write error: No space left on device
 ```